San Francisco Board of Supervisors

-The San Francisco Board of Supervisors is the legislative body within the government of the City and County of San Francisco.
+The San Francisco Board of Supervisors is the legislative body within the government of the City and County of San Francisco in the U.S. state of California.

 Government and politics

 The City and County of San Francisco is a consolidated city-county, being simultaneously a charter city and charter county with a consolidated government, a status it has had since 1856.
 Since it is the only such consolidation in California, it is therefore the only California city with a mayor who is also the county executive, and a county board of supervisors that also acts as the city council.

-Whereas the overall annual budget of the city and county is about $9 billion as of 2016, various legal restrictions and voter-imposed set-asides mean that Board of Supervisors can allocate only about $20 million directly without constraints, according to its president's chief of staff.
+Whereas the overall annual budget of the city and county is about $9 billion as of 2016, various legal restrictions and voter-imposed set-asides mean that the Board of Supervisors can allocate only about $20 million directly without constraints, according to its president's chief of staff.

 Salaries

-Members of the San Francisco Board of Supervisors are paid $140,148 per year.
+Members of the San Francisco Board of Supervisors are paid $175,370 per year, as of fiscal year 2025–2026.

 Election

 There are 11 members of the Board of Supervisors, each representing a geographic district (see below).
-The current board president is Aaron Peskin, who represents District 3.
+The current board president is Rafael Mandelman, who represents District 8.

 How the Board of Supervisors should be elected has been a matter of contention in recent San Francisco history.
 Throughout the United States, almost all cities and counties with populations in excess of 200,000 divide the jurisdiction into electoral districts to achieve a geographical distribution of members from across the community.
 But San Francisco, notwithstanding a population of over 700,000, was often an exception.

 Prior to 1977 and again from 1980 through 2000, the Board of Supervisors was chosen in at-large elections, with all candidates appearing together on the ballot.
 The person who received the most votes was elected President of the Board of Supervisors, and the next four or five (depending on how many seats were up for election) were elected to seats on the board.
 District elections were enacted by Proposition T in November 1976.
 The first district-based elections in 1977 resulted in a radical change to the composition of the Board, including the election of Harvey Milk, only the third openly gay or lesbian individual (and the first gay man) elected to public office in the United States.
-(Previously in 1961, José Sarria’s run for the Board had made him the first openly gay candidate for public office in the United States.)
+(Previously in 1961, José Sarria's run for the Board had made him the first openly gay candidate for public office in the United States.)
 Following the assassinations of Supervisor Milk and Mayor George Moscone a year later by former Supervisor Dan White, district elections were deemed divisive and San Francisco returned to at-large elections until the current system was implemented in 2000.

 District elections were repealed by Proposition A in August 1980 by a vote of 50.58% Yes to 49.42% No.